CoderDojoTC/micropython/docs/basics/06-wireless.md

 start = ticks_us() # start a millisecond counter
 wlan = network.WLAN(network.STA_IF)
+wlan.active(True) # this line powers up the chip - it takes about 2.5 seconds

 # This returns a byte array of hex numbers
 mac_addess = wlan.config('mac')